nobodyisnobody/write-ups/corCTF.2025/pwn/tua-cugina-systems/README.md

 Ok so now, we are able to upload an elf executable binary, and execute it on the remote VM.
 That's good.

-So how can we inject a cusom shared library in the `tc` setuid binary, knowing that we can not write any files, anywhere in the VM.
+So how can we inject a custom shared library in the `tc` setuid binary, knowing that we can not write any files, anywhere in the VM.

 Well the solution is again `memfd_create()`.
 We can create a shared library fully mapped in memory without touching disk.